kcbenchrate - Man Page

 On Failed Runs Due to Compilation Errors

 The compilation is unlikely to fail, as long as you are using a settled GCC version to natively compile the source of a current Linux kernel for popular architectures like ARM, ARM64/Aarch64, or x86_64.
-For other cases there is a bigger risk that compilation will fail due to factors outside of what kcbench/kcbenchrate control.
+For other cases there is a bigger risk that compilation will fail due to factors outside that kcbench/kcbenchrate cannot control.
 They nevertheless try to catch a few common problems and warn, but they can not catch them all, as there are to many factors involved:

 Hints